 - Teams with win percentages between 30–40% (vs. truly terrible teams below 30%)

-- Particular value when these teams are home underdogs in the follow-up game
+- Extra value when these teams are home underdogs in the follow-up game

-The ideal scenario combines several factors: a genuinely bad team (30-38% win percentage) that just broke a losing streak as an underdog, now playing at home as an underdog again.
+The best-case scenario: a genuinely bad team (30–38% win percentage) that just broke a losing streak as an underdog, now playing at home as an underdog again.

 This system benefits from early line shopping.
-Because sharp bettors are aware of this edge, the best prices are typically available immediately when lines post.
-Waiting until game day often means missing out on 10-15 cents of line value.
+Because sharps know about this edge, the best prices show up right when lines post.
+Waiting until game day often means missing 10–15 cents of line value.

-I've found that the sweet spot is betting these games immediately when overnight lines are released.
-The difference between getting +135 vs. +120 might seem small, but over hundreds of bets, that margin is the difference between a profitable system and a break-even strategy.
+I've found the sweet spot is betting these games when overnight lines are released.
+The difference between getting +135 and +120 might seem small, but over hundreds of bets, that margin separates a profitable system from a break-even one.

 - Create a daily checklist of teams below the 40% win threshold